-On the Select source databases screen, select the source database that you want to migrate.
+- On the Select databases screen, select the source databases that you want to migrate.

 Configure migration settings

-On the Configure migration settings screen, provide the following detail:
+On the Configure migration settings screen, provide the following details:

 If Azure Database Migration Service shows error ‘System Error 53’ or ‘System Error 57’, the cause might result from an inability of Azure Database Migration Service to access Azure file share.
 If you encounter one of these errors, please grant access to the storage account from the virtual network using the instructions here.

 If loopback check functionality is enabled and the source SQL Server and file share are on the same computer, then source won't be able to access the files hare using FQDN.
 To fix this issue, disable loopback check functionality using the instructions here.

 On the Summary screen, in the Activity name text box, specify a name for the migration activity.